 All staff members, from new starters to kitchen veterans, should be aware of the potential hazards that can arise in the kitchen environment.
 If all of your team are singing off the same hymn sheet and can spot the same hazards, it’s likely that the chance of accidents happening will lessen.
 Which is good news for everybody.

 As well as being notified of the hazards, each member of staff should be provided with the right safety shoes.
 Kitchens can be very dangerous if you don't take the right precautions.
 There are hazards round every corner.
-By equipping your staff in waterproof, slip-resistant, durable and easy to clean shoes you can ensure that your staff are being kept safe at all times, productivity levels are as high as possible and industry best practices are maintained.
+By equipping your staff, from your janitors to chefs, in waterproof, slip-resistant, durable and easy to clean shoes you can ensure that your staff are being kept safe at all times, productivity levels are as high as possible and industry best practices are maintained.

 Find Out More About Slip-Resistant Shoes